Panopticon: Prison design

-Bentham's proposal for a panopticon prison met with great interest among British government officials not only because it incorporated the pleasure-pain principle developed by the materialist philosopher Thomas Hobbes, but also because Bentham joined the emerging discussion on political economy.
+Bentham's proposal for a panopticon prison was met with great interest among British government officials not only because it incorporated the pleasure-pain principle developed by the materialist philosopher Thomas Hobbes, but also because Bentham joined the emerging discussion on political economy.
 Bentham argued that the confinement of the prison "is his punishment, preventing [the prisoner from] carrying the work to another market".
 Key to Bentham's proposals and efforts to build a panopticon prison in Millbank at his own expense, was the "means of extracting labour" out of prisoners in the panopticon.
 In his 1791 writing Panopticon, or The Inspection House, Bentham reasoned that those working fixed hours needed to be overseen.
 Also, in 1791, Jean Philippe Garran de Coulon presented a paper on Bentham's panopticon prison concepts to the National Legislative Assembly in revolutionary France.

 In 1812, persistent problems with Newgate Prison and other London prisons prompted the British government to fund the construction of a prison in Millbank at the taxpayers' expense.
 Based on Bentham's panopticon plans, the National Penitentiary opened in 1821.
 Millbank Prison, as it became known, was controversial, and developed a poor reputation due to outbreaks of disease.
 Nevertheless, the British government placed an increasing emphasis on prisoners doing meaningful work, instead of engaging in humiliating and meaningless kill-times.
 Bentham lived to see Millbank Prison built and did not support the approach taken by the British government.
 His writings had virtually no immediate effect on the architecture of taxpayer-funded prisons that were to be built.
 Between 1818 and 1821, a small prison for women was built in Lancaster.
 It has been observed that the architect Joseph Gandy modelled it very closely on Bentham's panopticon prison plans.
 The K-wing near Lancaster Castle prison is a semi-rotunda with a central tower for the supervisor and five storeys with nine cells on each floor.

 It was the Pentonville prison, which was built in London after Bentham's death in 1832, that was to serve as a model for a further 54 prisons in Victorian Britain.
 Built between 1840 and 1842 according to the plans of Joshua Jebb, Pentonville prison had a central hall with radial prison wings.
 It has been claimed that Bentham's panopticon influenced the radial design of 19th-century prisons built on the principles of the "separate system", including Eastern State Penitentiary in Philadelphia, which opened in 1829.
 But the Pennsylvania–Pentonville architectural model with its radial prison wings was not designed to facilitate constant surveillance of individual prisoners.
 Guards had to walk from the hall along the radial corridors and could only observe prisoners in their cells by looking through the cell door's peephole.